psalami/tree-service/README.md

 is designed to handle a large number of nodes and incorporates persistence to disk using a Postgres database (but is designed to be database-agnostic).
 Several approaches were considered in order to accomplish both fast subtree retrieval, fast subtree modification (changing the parent of a node), and data persistence.
-In order to achieve data persistence, the data is stored in a database.
+In order to achieve both data persistence with strong consistency guarantees, as well as fast subtree retrieval and modification, a **materialized path** approach with a closure table is used.
 Strategies for SQL-based subtree retrieval and modification that were considered included:

 - Adjacency lists